STORM-IRIT/Radium-Engine/Docs/scene.md

 Radium-Engine uses JSON files to describe a whole scene (entities and components for each entity that are required to be loaded), camera, lights, etc.

+Camera is provided by a JSon object (under the key `"camera"`), it has the following properties :

-Camera descriptors *not implemeted yet*
+*not implemeted yet*

 Lights are provided by a JSon array (under the key `"lights"`), a light has the following properties :

  *not implemented yet*

 Entities are provided by a JSon array (under the key `"entities"`), an entity has the following properties :